Boom in visitors to Scotland's galleries and museums, new figures show

-THE most visited museums and galleries in UK outside were in Scotland, new figures show.
+THE most visited museums and galleries in UK outside London were in Scotland, new figures show.

 Museums and galleries in Scotland, according to new figures released by the Association of Leading Visitor Attractions (ALVA) saw a double digit rise in visitors last year.